Ninja-Squad/ninja-squad.github.com/_posts/2017-10-24-angular-cli-1.5.md

 you need to do this for each language, and you don't want to include every locale in every build 🤔.

 This is the cool feature introduced by the CLI 1.5: you don't have to do this yourself!
-The CLI will automatically add these lines of code, with the correct locale, when you build your app (works only in AoT mode, based on the locale you specified when you build):
+The CLI will automatically add these lines of code, with the correct locale data, when you build your app (based on the locale you specified when you build):

     ng build --aot --locale=fr

+When you are buidling or serving the app in JiT mode, the CLI will do the same trick:

+    ng serve --locale=fr

+But for your app to work without AoT, you'll have to set the `LOCALE_ID` manually (whereas the CLI does it for you automatically in AoT mode).
+As the AoT mode will become the default soon (scheduled for CLI 2.0), this is not really bothering.

 ## Resource integrity